Plant parties are the best parties!

 And It wasn’t really communicated, but a lot of our friends who came actually dressed on-theme!
 As a passionate event planner, this made me the happiest.
 The trade table made a great photo backdrop, and everyone took lots of photos together.
 Julia also has an impressive dieffenbachia tree, and it made for another great backdrop!

 I know from experience that it can be overwhelming to remember which plants are which when you get new plants, and especially when they all have different care instructions.
 I wanted to make it easy for everyone to remember the names of all of their new plants, and the watering and light requirements for each one, so I made these fun little plant care cards for people to take home!

 We had some plant books on hand as well so our friends could fill out their cards on the spot.
 Plus it was really fun to learn about all of the plants that were there!

-You can download these cards at the bottom of this post to share at your own plant swap, or use just use them to keep you and your plants organized at home!
+You can download these cards here to share at your own plant swap, or use just use them to keep you and your plants organized at home!